Petroglyphs

 Practicalities:

-If you are walking from Ohoi Dertawun, allow 2-3 hours for the trip; it is further and more difficult than it looks.
+If you are walking from Ohoi Dertawun, allow 2-3 hours for the trip; it is further and more difficult than it appears.
+I only go with bare feet and in some areas it is too muddy for sandals.